griftlab/Dojo-101/Dojo-101-SecOps/Azure-Storage.md

 By using CORS, web apps ensure that they load only authorized content from authorized sources

 ### shared access signature (SAS)

 A shared access signature is a string that contains a security token that can be attached to a URI. you allow only the access that the application needs to do the task.

-## Type of SAS:
+## Type of SAS

 Service Level: to allow access to specific resources in a storage account (ex: allow an app to retrieve list of files) Account Level: Service Level + resources and abilities (ex: create File systems)